2018 Nissan Versa Review, Ratings, Specs, Prices, and Photos

 The 2018 Nissan Versa sedan and hatchback are all about a number, and it’s not our overall score.
 Basic, affordable transportation starts on the back foot in our ratings system because those cars prioritize price—usually at a cost paid by lagging comfort, performance, and style.

-At just $12,875 to start, the Nissan Versa sedan is one of the most affordable new cars on the market today and we’re guessing that matters more than our 4.6 overall rating.
-That score would likely be lower if the Versa were subjected to newer crash tests, which it’s mercifully avoided.
+At just $12,875 to start, the Nissan Versa sedan is one of the most affordable new cars on the market today and we’re guessing that matters more than our 3.7 overall rating.
 Only fuel economy buoys a sinking ranking.
 (Read more about how we rate cars.)

 We don’t have to look far to find a Versa we like, however.
 The Versa Note hatchback, which doesn’t share any sheet metal with the sedan, looks better, is more practical for most drivers, and has more rear leg room.
 Opting for the hatchback tacks on hundreds to the final price of what’s likely going to be a budget-driven decision for many shoppers, so we acquiesce that many buyers will pick the sedan over the hatchback.